Kongstad/Geo_Project_TensorFlow/README.md

 - [x] Sentinelsat python module for ESA API Hub retrieval
          <details>
          <summary>Information</summary>
          <p> This module enables an easy way of importing one or multiple images from ESA, based on a GeoJSON file.
-Essentially using https://geojson.io, you mark a polygon of the desired region.
+Essentially using https://geojson.io (Note: The website may show up as unsafe, thus you have to bypass the security in your browser window), you mark a polygon of the desired region.
 Then save it as a geoJSON file, which sentinelsat module in python can import and recognize.
 Details on Sentinelsat module can be found <a href="http://sentinelsat.readthedocs.io/en/stable/api.html">here</a>
           </p>
          </details>
 - [x] RasterVision